liukaixiang817/DECO3801/README.md

 > It is recommended to deploy it on the same machine.

 > [!IMPORTANT]
-> A .env profile is needed in the backend folder, and it is not provided on GitHub.
+> A .env profile is needed in the backend folder, and it is not provided on GitHub for other project's security reason.
+>
 > When deploying locally, Sign in with apple and cloudflare captcha will not work because of the domain.
+>
+> Cloudflare Captcha will also not work in the local deploy.
+If you want to enable it, you should generate your own API and keys from Cloudflare.

 # Installation
 Frontend and backend are installed independently of each other.
 Before installation, please make sure you have navigated to the `DECO3801` folder.